AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \subsection{Performance limits analysis}

-To assess bounds on the performance of the proposed Doppler frequency estimation method, we use the \ac{crlb}~\cite{kay1993statistical}, which represents a lower bound on the error variance of the estimate of $\boldsymbol{\theta}$.
-In the \ac{crlb} derivation, we assume no prior knowledge of the parameters $\boldsymbol{\theta}$ is available and we consider each path's \ac{aod} to be known exactly since the latter is an input to our algorithm and must be obtained by other means.
+To assess bounds on the performance of the proposed Doppler frequency estimation method, we utilize the \ac{crb}~\cite{kay1993statistical}, which represents a lower bound on the error variance of the parameter estimates.
+To this end, we define the vector containing all parameters $\boldsymbol{\theta} = [f_{\rm D, t}, \eta, v^{\rm tx}]^{\mathsf{T}}$.
+In the \ac{crb} derivation, we assume no prior knowledge of the parameters $\boldsymbol{\theta}$ is available, and we consider each path's \ac{aod} to be known exactly since the latter is an input to our algorithm and must be obtained by other means.
 Moreover, to simplify the derivation and make the expressions more compact, we restrict to the case $S=2$, i.e., two static paths are available, and we consider only a single time frame~$k$.
+Extending the bound to an arbitrary $K$ requires taking into account the covariances among adjacent temporal phase differences $\sigma_{2\Delta, i}$, given in \secref{sec:phase-diff}, and is omitted for conciseness.

 The likelihood of the vector measurement model in \eq{eq:delta-model} is a multivariate Gaussian